 You may also want to talk to your employer about supporting you and the local community by allowing you to respond to ambulance cases from work.
 Please email SAASvolunteer@sa.gov.au if you’d like a booklet that provides more information for employers about how this works or call 1800 655 306.

 Yes, in most cases if your qualifications are from an accredited training provider and meet the Australian Quality Training Framework standards.
 However, even if we recognise your qualifications, you will still need to do some training that is specific to SAAS.
-This may involve training to use our equipment to make sure you can work safely with it.
+This may involve training to use our equipment to make sure you can work safely.

 You can apply to become a volunteer at any time.
 Training courses are generally scheduled once every two years in your area, but you may be able to attend a course in another area.